 The Cardiff Free Tour starts from the John Batchelor Statue on The Hayes.

 For information about social distancing measures, please check out our FAQs.

 Look out for the green umbrella &/or green shirt

 The Fog Blog features a range of blog posts about Cardiff, from fun facts to posts about history and the architecture of the city.

 Our new podcast series focuses upon areas of Cardiff in greater detail than is possible on a walking tour.
-First up is the statues of Cathay's Park.

 on restaurants, attractions, public transport and even gifts, check out the Cardiff guide.